Welcome to the largest mall and retail history site on the internet!

 Drawing from the Columbus Metropolitan Library

-Our first TOWN & COUNTRY layout dates to 1952, when the East, North, Central and West sections had been completed.
-The strip center encompasses approximately 265,000 leasable square feet.
-There was free parking for 1,500 autos.
+This east Columbus shopping hub opened for business in March 1949.
+During its early years, it was promoted as MIRACLE MILE TOWN & COUNTRY CENTER.
+The physical layout above dates to 1952, when East, North, Central and West sections had been completed.
+The strip center housed around twenty-nine stores and encompassed 265,000 leasable square feet.

 J.C.
 PENNEY / KROGER supermarket / ALBERS supermarket / BIG BEAR supermarket / UNION COMPANY / S.S.
 KRESGE 5 & 10 (with luncheonette) / Carroll's Furniture / City Loan & Savings Company / Club Carry-out / Cooke Appliance Company / Gray Drug (with luncheonette) / Howard Furniture Company / Inez of Town & Country ladies' wear / Jay's Jewelry / Maternity Modes / Miracle Automatic Laundry / Moore's of Ohio Hardware / Monaco's Restaurant & Cocktail Bar / Neuron Photo / Public Library of Columbus / Sali-Wer Millinery / Schiff Shoes / Shirley's Shoe Repairs / Swan Cleaners / The Boston Store / Town & Country Bank / Town & Country Barber Shop / Town & Country Texaco (outparcel) / Zane's Restaurant / Zettler Hardware